This is one of the questions I am asked most often. “What should I eat for breakfast on the Paleo diet?”

 If you have an issue with eggs due to a food sensitivity or an autoimmune disorder, then you can remove those.

-Feel free to get wild and crazy and use your favorite spices in abundance and a little sea salt.
+Feel free to get wild and crazy and use your favorite spices in abundance and be liberal with your salt (the real kind).

 If you permit dairy in your diet, then you can shred some cheese over any of these.